MyGCoin/MYG-FiveM-Script/README.md

 2. Make sure to start the Plugin in your Server Config File with: "Start MYGcoin"
 3. Import the MYGcoin.sql to your Database

-See the full PoC integration paper for FiveM: https://mygcoin.com/MYG%20Coin%20FiveM.pdf
+See the full proof of concept integration paper for FiveM: https://mygcoin.com/MYG%20Coin%20FiveM.pdf

 ![MYG-Preview FiveM](https://github.com/MyGCoin/MYG-FiveM-Script/blob/main/screenfivem.png)